geneura-papers/github-ranking/README.md

 # github-ranking

-Paper for Flossmetrics on the use and impact of GitHub rankings
+Initially, paper for Flossmetrics on the use and impact of GitHub rankings.
+Eventually, paper for a journal on an Open Science basis.
+You want to collaborate, fork & pull request

 ## Paper howto